spotlightpa/poor-richard/content/news/2021-10-14-SPLCOURTGUIDE.md

 The Pennsylvania Bar Association rated Brobson highly recommended.
 Read his answers to the PBA questionnaire <a href="https://www.pabar.org/public/news%20releases/21jec/KevinBrobsonSupreme.pdf">here</a>.

+<b><i>READ MORE: <a href="https://www.spotlightpa.org/news/2021/10/pa-supreme-court-election-2021-biggest-donors/"Powerful special interests are pouring millions into the 2021 Pa.
+Supreme Court race</a></b></i>

 ## Superior Court

 Pennsylvania’s Superior Court is less of a political lightning rod than the Supreme Court, but that doesn’t mean it deserves less attention.